 Walking: 2 hours.

-In the morning, we depart on a walking tour of the city's most intriguing sites including the bustling Plaza de Armas, the Santo Domingo Church (built atop the great Inca temple Koricancha), and the imposing hilltop ruins of the monolithic Sacsayhuaman fortress.
+In the morning, we depart on a walking tour of the city's most intriguing sites, including the bustling Plaza de Armas and the imposing hilltop ruins of the monolithic Sacsayhuaman fortress.
 Considered by many to be one of the greatest examples of stone masonry in human history, the 60-ton limestone boulders used in the construction of the fortress walls fit together so perfectly without mortar that even a blade of grass can't be inserted between them.
 Our expert guide will regale you with tales of Incan culture, the Spanish invasion, and help to color in the rich history of this fascinating city.
-Return to the center of the city where we?ll have lunch.
-Afternoon is free.
+Lunch will be enjoyed in our private cooking class where we learn hands-on how to cook authentic Peruvian dishes from a local chef.
+Our multi-course meal will be accompanied by the classic Pisco Sour cocktail.
+The rest of the day is free to explore.
 Breakfast and lunch included.

 Walking: 3 hours.

-Head back to Machu Picchu this morning.
-Our guide will point out many interesting sights within Machu Picchu, a masterpiece of engineering and architecture.
-Machu Picchu provided a sanctuary and retreat for one of the most important and powerful emperors of the Incas.
+Today we set out for the long-awaited visit to Machu Picchu.
+In the morning we board a train and wind along the Urubamba river to Aguas Calientes, the small town at the base of the citadel.
+After checking into our hotel, we take the bus up to the gates of the Citadel to have our first views of Machu Picchu.
+Our guide will point out many interesting features within the site, a masterpiece of engineering and architecture and a sanctuary and retreat for one of the most important and powerful emperors of the Incas.
 Machu Picchu, which means "Old Mountain", is a UNESCO World Heritage site and is considered one of the new Seven Wonders of the World.
-After lunch this afternoon, we travel by train back to the town of Ollantaytambo.
-From here we will transfer by van to our hotel in Cusco city.
+We descend back to Aguas Calientes for some free time before dinner.
 All meals included.

 Following breakfast, your REI Adventures trip in Peru concludes.
 Transfers are included to the Cusco airport.
-Or, continue your time in Peru by joining us for a four-day Lake Titicaca ?
-Southern Peru Extension!
 Breakfast included.